Project period: 2020–2023

 Collaborators: Norwegian Institute for Water Research (NIVA)

-This strategic institute initiative project (SIS project) is designed in a close collaboration between NILU and NIVA with an overall objective to develop a methodological framework which can help with structure thinking and provide a systematic approach to the analysis of urban environmental sustainability.
+This SIS-project is designed in a close collaboration between NILU and NIVA with an overall objective to develop a methodological framework which can help with structure thinking and provide a systematic approach to the analysis of urban environmental sustainability.

-The methodological framework will be developed based on the EEA’s urban sustainability conceptual framework and linking to UN SDGs, e.g., including the city context, key enabling factors, urban lenses and building blocks for urban sustainable development.
+The methodological framework will be developed based on the EEA’s urban sustainability conceptual framework and linking to UN Sustainable Development Goals (SDGs), e.g., including the city context, key enabling factors, urban lenses and building blocks for urban sustainable development.

 The following key specific thematic topics and research questions will be addressed in the project: